By Patrick Eakin

 The convention selected Francis P Blair jr, of Missouri, to be the nominee for vice president.
 At the beginning of the secession crises, he helped lead the fight to keep Missouri in the Union.
 He achieved the rank of Major General in November of 1862.
 His father was the Publisher of the Washington Globe and one of the founders of the Republican party.
 His brother, Montgomery Blair, served as Lincoln’s Postmaster General.
 One of the more controversial issues concerning reconstruction was suffrage for the former slaves.
 It was one thing to ask the South to give up ownership of their “Negro property”, it was quite another to ask them to treat Negroes as equals at the polling place.
 Blair left no doubt as to his opinion on Negro suffrage when he said, “I take the broad ground that the white race is the only race in the world that has shown itself capable of maintaining free institutions of a free government.”

 The campaign of 1868 got off to an uneventful start.
-Grant saw no need to campaign, as everyone already knew who he was, and Seymour thought it was beneath the dignity of a presidential candidate to give public speeches.
-In the first post war election, the Republicans nominated a man who had shown no interest in the Party’s political policies prior to accepting the nomination.
-The Democrats nominated a man, with a checkered history of wins and losses, who had stated very clearly that he had no desire to be the nominee.
-It is somewhat bewildering as to why, at a time when our nation was rebuilding from the terrible horrors of the war, in addition to the aftermath of the Lincoln assassination, and the political crises caused by the impeachment of President Andrew Johnson, that no experienced legislative leader could gain enough control to emerge as a true and active leader.
+Grant saw no need to campaign since everyone already knew who he was.
+Seymour thought it was beneath the dignity of a presidential candidate to give public speeches.
+In the first post war election the Republicans nominated a candidiate with no prior political experience and the Democrats nominated a candidate with a checkered history of wins and losses, who had stated very clearly that he had no desire to be the nominee.

 The Democratic platform presented the following demands: